-Usual test series for concrete material (see the concrete applications before) are performed along the compressive meridian and not so often along the tensile meridian.
-For the general demonstration of the strength capacity, however, the full fracture failure body is required because all mixed 3Dcompressive stress states are principally possible and to determine the surface of the fracture body.
-In rock mechanics the stress situation is linked to stress states along the compressive meridian.
-This explains why no bi-axial strength \overline{R}^{cc} is provided in rock literature an entity that enables to describe the 120°-symmetry.
+Usual test series for concrete material (see the concrete applications before) are most often performed along CM and not so often along TM.
+For the general demonstration of the strength capacity, however, the full fracture failure body is required because all mixed 3D-compressive stress states are principally possible and their failure stress vectors determine the surface of the fracture body.

+In rock mechanics the stress situation seems to be normally just linked to stress states along the compressive meridian.
+This explains why no bi-axial strength $\overline{R}^{cc}$ is provided in rock literature an entity that enables to describe the 120°-symmetry.
 Mapping just the course of test data along a meridian simplifies the task: Just the functional description of the test meridian remains of interest.